eas342/iraf_and_idl_processing/README.md

 ## G: Troubleshooting.
  - `Error in image section specification` - usually it happens when I haven’t loaded the local parameters in (either `cl < local_red_parameters.cl` in the “edited” directory or `cl < local_parameters.cl` in the “processed” directory).
  - `Cannot find sky_choices.txt` - didn't make a sky choices file
+ - You get the following error in `ev_backsub`:

+		% CROSS_COR_FIND: Inputs to cross-cor find not the same length
+		% EV_BACKSUB: Bad shift returned from cross_cor_find
+		                   $MAIN$
+	This could be that the aperture finding failed.
+You may notice that after `extraction_script`, you see something like `Trace of aperture 1 in run_2017A013_170704_spc_00281.a lost at column 388.` Try choosing another aperture reference file, as described in Section E. Also, make sure that `nfind=2` when running `epar apall`
+ - `ERROR: run_2017A013_170704_spc_00167.a.ms.fits - Missing reference for aperture 3`.
+It may have found 3 apertures instead of 2.
+Try choosing another aperture reference file, as described in Section E. Also, make sure that `nfind=2` when running `epar apall`